Sansa Stark: A Storm of Swords

-In the third book, Sansa is invited to dine with Margaery and her grandmother, Olenna Redwyne.
+In the third book, Sansa is invited to dine with Margaery and her grandmother, Olenna Redwyne of the Arbor.
 The two women seek to learn the true nature of Joffrey Baratheon now that he and Margaery are betrothed.
-In turn, Olenna suggests that Sansa should marry her grandson Wilas Tyrell.
-Sansa reveals the marriage plan to Ser Dontos, who warns her of the Tyrells; however, Sansa develops a close friendship with Margaery and is excited about becoming a part of her family.
-However, when Tywin learns of the marriage plot he schemes to have Sansa's brother Robb Stark killed, knowing that would leave Sansa to inherit Winterfell and the North.
-He then commands his son Tyrion Lannister to marry Sansa.
-Tyrion is initially opposed to the marriage, but is eventually enticed by the prospect of becoming Lord of Winterfell, and so agrees to marry her.
+In turn, Olenna suggests that Sansa should marry her grandson, Willas Tyrell, who is disabled and significantly older than Sansa.
+Sansa reveals the marriage plan to Ser Dontos, who warns her about the Tyrells; however, Sansa develops a close friendship with Margaery and is excited to become part of her family.
+However, when Tywin Lannister, patriarch of House Lannister, learns of the marriage plot, he schemes to have Sansa's brother Robb Stark killed, knowing that would leave Sansa to inherit Winterfell and the North.
+He then commands his son Tyrion to marry Sansa.
+Tyrion initially opposes the marriage but is eventually persuaded by the idea of becoming Lord of Winterfell, so he agrees to marry her.

-Sansa is shocked one morning to learn that she is being fitted for a gown to marry Tyrion that day.
-Joffrey taunts Sansa and acts on behalf of her father to give her away during the ceremony to add further insult.
-Sansa ignores Tyrion and refuses to bend as he attempts to put his cloak around her, a marriage ceremony custom in Westeros.
-In turn, Joffrey commands Ser Dontos to act as a stool so that Tyrion can cloak his bride in spite of his short stature.
-At the banquet, Sansa dances with many lords, who offer words of comfort; however, Joffrey merely threatens to rape her.
-Tyrion intervenes and states a desire to castrate Joffrey.
+Sansa wakes one morning to the shock of being fitted for a wedding gown—she is to wed Tyrion that same day in a forced marriage.
+Joffrey taunts her and, having killed her father, Ned, takes on the ceremonial role of giving her away to the groom as another humiliating display of control.
+Sansa ignores Tyrion and refuses to bend as he attempts to put his cloak around her, a wedding ceremony custom in Westeros.
+In turn, Joffrey commands Ser Dontos to act as a stool so that Tyrion can cloak his bride despite his short stature.
+At the banquet, Sansa dances with many lords who offer words of comfort, while Joffrey merely threatens to rape her.
+Tyrion intervenes and states his desire to castrate Joffrey.
 After the wedding ceremony, Tyrion chooses not to consummate the marriage due to Sansa's lack of desire in him.
 It is not long before many in King's Landing come to know that the marriage was never consummated.

-Not long after Sansa's marriage, Joffrey and Margaery are wed and afterward a grand feast.
+Not long after Sansa's marriage, Joffrey and Margaery are wed, and afterward there is a grand feast.
 At the wedding, Joffrey is poisoned.
 As Joffrey begins to choke to death, Cersei orders both Tyrion and Sansa arrested, but Sansa manages to flee in the chaos.
 Once in her room, she gathers her belongings and notices that one of the amethysts from her hairnet, a gift from Ser Dontos, is missing.
-Sansa immediately realizes that the prince had been poisoned and starts to doubt Ser Dontos' rescue plan.
+Sansa immediately realizes that the prince had been poisoned and starts to doubt Ser Dontos's supposed rescue plan.
 Understanding that she will be implicated in the murder of Joffrey, she chooses to flee King's Landing with the knight anyway.
-Ser Dontos is later killed by Petyr Baelish, who reveals that he is the mastermind behind nearly all of the capital intrigue.
+Ser Dontos is later killed by Petyr "Littlefinger" Baelish, who reveals that he is the mastermind behind nearly all of the capital intrigue.
 He reveals that he was the one who sent Dontos to her and that Olenna took the amethyst from Sansa's hairnet.